-Monsanto has opened its newest corn breeding facility in Flora, MS, reinforcing the company's commitment to deliver the best technology to Southern farmers.
+Monsanto Co. has opened its newest corn breeding facility today in Othello, WA, reinforcing the company’s commitment to bring better corn technology to farmers.